lootie/Multitaper.jl/README.md

 ### Univariate

-* Discrete Prolate Spheroidal sequences (Slepian 1974) and sine tapers (Riedel & Sidorenko), and the former with gaps (Chave 2019)
+* Discrete Prolate Spheroidal sequences (Slepian 1974) and with gaps (Chave 2019)

-* Multitaper spectra that use dpss (multispec) tapers.
+* Multitaper spectra that use dpss (multispec) tapers, where time series can have gaps.

 * Jackknifing for estimation of the confidence intervals.